Gordy Coleman: Honors

+Baseball executive and broadcaster

-After his playing career ended, beginning in 1968, Coleman worked for many years in public relations for the Cincinnati Reds as director of the team's speakers bureau, making hundreds of appearances speaking at civic and other organizations' events.
-He also served as a color commentator on Reds TV broadcasts from 1990 to 1994.
+Coleman served as a minor league manager for a short time in Spokane at the end of the 1967 season.
+After his playing career ended, beginning in 1968, Coleman worked for many years in public relations for the Cincinnati Reds as director of the team's speakers bureau, making thousands of appearances speaking at civic and other organizations' events, and interacting with local newspapers.
+He focused on a four-state area known as "Reds Country" (Ohio, Kentucky, Indiana and West Virginia), and would travel thousands of miles each year.
+Coleman had given over 2,000 talks for the Reds by his first ten years as head of the speakers bureau.
+He also served as a color commentator on Reds television broadcasts from 1990 to 1993.

-Personal life
+Personal life and death

 Coleman married Marian Huggins (b.
 1934) on October 12, 1955; she still resides in Cincinnati.
 They had a son, Shawn.

 Coleman died of a heart attack at age 59 on March 12, 1994, in Cincinnati, Ohio.
 The city of his birth, Rockville, Maryland, declared July 5, 2008, (what would have been his 74th birthday) Gordy Coleman Day after a group of Richard Montgomery High School alumni sought to raise funds for a new baseball field scoreboard and plaque commemorating Coleman's life and to name the field in his honor.
+Coleman was especially known for his humble, genial and respectful nature.
+In his thousands of speaker engagements, he never told off-color or ethnically based stories, but rather spoke in a manner that would be acceptable to everyone.